-Snapdragons are a fun, sun-loving annual with unique flowers on spires.
+Snapdragons are fun, sun-loving annuals with unique flowers that grow along spires.
 They are available in various heights, and the flowers come in monocoloured and bicoloured varieties.
 There are choices in their flower structure, too.
 Most sport single flowers, but some varieties have double flowers, like Madame Butterfly and the Twinny Series, that produce flowers reminiscent of azaleas.
 Taller Snapdragons add height and structure to a garden and make good cut flowers.
 Another huge bonus for Snapdragons: Deer don’t like them!

 My favourite: Rocket & Potomac varieties.
 I love tall flowers!

 Mirabilis (4 O’Clocks/Marvel of Peru)

 Mirabilis is a taller, old fashioned flower that blooms from spring to fall that is regaining popularity.
 Back in the day, they were named 4 O’Clocks because they bloom later in the afternoon.
 They are prolific bloomers.

 Flower colours vary in the pink, orange, and yellow range in solid colours and bicolors.
 There are both fragrant varieties and relatively nonfragrant varieties.
 The fragrance attracts nocturnal pollinators.
 Their trumpet-shaped flowers are favourites of butterflies and hummingbirds.
 Deer aren’t attracted to this flower, either.